 Graco Inc Logo

-After the renaming, the first Graco logo appeared, which is still used by the company.
+After the renaming, the first Graco logo was introduced and is still used by the company.
 It consists of a word inscription and an emblem located on top.
-Regarding the brand name, it is set in a classic, bold sans-serif font.
-Black letters on a white background are easy to read and attract potential customers’ attention.
+The brand name is set in a classic, bold sans-serif font.
+Black text on a white background is easy to read and attracts potential customers’ attention.

-In turn, the emblem is presented on top.
+In turn, the emblem is displayed at the top.
 This is a stylized letter G, with the left side in black and the right in blue.
 Visually, the letter is divided into several rectangular blocks.

 Font and Colors